 Great Hanshin-Awaji Earthquake Memorial

-Open on the 10th anniversary of the Great Hanshin-Awaji Earthquake of 1995, this complex houses two impressive museums dedicated to explaining what happened during Kobe's 7.3 Richter scale disaster as well as the dynamics of earthquakes in general.
+Opened on the 10th anniversary of the Great Hanshin-Awaji Earthquake of 1995, this complex houses 2 impressive museums dedicated to explaining what happened during Kobe's 7.3 Richter scale disaster as well as the dynamics of earthquakes in general.
 In the Disaster Reduction Museum, vivid documentary films bring viewers into the heart of the destruction and show how the city and its people coped and rebuilt in the aftermath.
-English signage and electronic guides, and English-speaking volunteers are available for all exhibitions.
+English signs, electronic guides, and English-speaking volunteers are available for all exhibitions.